-On average, one person every 40 seconds has a stroke in the United States .
-Early medical treatment can significantly improve the outcome of a stroke, therefore being able to recognise the signs & symptoms is incredibly important.
+It’s crazy to think 1 in 6 people worldwide will suffer a stroke in their lifetime .
+In the United States, on average, one person every 40 seconds has a stroke .
+Early medical treatment can significantly improve the recovery from a stroke, therefore being able to recognize the signs & symptoms is vital.

-A stroke (or ‘CVA’ – cerebrovascular accident) is a problem with the blood supply to the brain.
+A stroke (sometimes called CVA – cerebrovascular accident) is a problem with the blood supply to the brain.
 The brain has a large and complex system of arteries and veins supplying it with blood.

-Ischemic stroke: A clot blocks an artery in the brain causing death of brain tissue.
+Ischemic stroke: A blood clot blocks an artery in the brain causing the death of brain tissue.

-Hemorrhagic stroke: An artery in the brain ruptures causing bleeding.
+Hemorrhagic stroke: An blood vessel in the brain ruptures causing bleeding.

-The most common type of stroke is ischemic stroke which accounts for approximately 85% of strokes.
-The only way to tell the difference between an ischemic/hemorrhagic stroke is a brain scan (CT scan).
+The most common type of stroke is ischemic stroke which accounts for approximately 87% of strokes.
+The only way to tell the difference between an ischemic/hemorrhagic stroke is a brain scan (CAT/CT scan)